Last Updated on May 6, 2023 by Max

 |Mean thickness PZ (mm)||6.7 (2.2)||7.2 (2.2)||0.02|

-The results of this study support a strong inverse association between prostate size and the risk of significant PC.
-Moreover, they also discovered that it’s Central Gland volume, not Peripheral Zone characteristics, that drives the reduced chances of PC.
-The potential protective effects of enlarged prostate appear to be driven by a global mechanism from the central gland volume.
+The results of this study support a robust inverse association between prostate size and the risk of significant PC.
+Moreover, they also discovered that Central Gland volume, not Peripheral Zone characteristics, reduces PC chances.
+A global mechanism from the central gland volume drives the potential protective effects of enlarged prostate.

 The authors also noted that sexual side effects were more common in finasteride-treated men, whereas urinary symptoms were more common in men receiving a placebo.
 So, despite 5-alpha-reductase inhibitors blocking to some extent the appearance of PC and reducing the risk of urinary problems, one should weigh these benefits against more severe sexual side effects and the higher risk of high-grade prostate cancer.

-Furthermore, a recent study has found worse pathologic outcomes and higher PC‐specific mortality with 5‐alpha‐reductase inhibitor use (Sarkar RR et al. 2019).
-5-ARIs used to treat BPH may reduce serum PSA concentrations by 50%, thereby hiding the real picture of prostate cancer development.
-This study showed that using 5-AR inhibitors resulted in delayed diagnosis and worse cancer-specific outcomes in men with PC.
+5-ARIs used to treat BPH may reduce serum PSA concentrations by 50%, thereby hiding the accurate picture of prostate cancer development.
+Furthermore, a recent study has found worse pathologic outcomes and higher PC‐specific mortality with 5‐alpha‐reductase inhibitor use (Sarkar RR et al., 2019).
+This study showed that 5-AR inhibitors delayed diagnosis and worse cancer-specific outcomes in men with PC.
 The study concluded: “These data highlight a continued need to raise awareness of 5-ARI-induced PSA suppression, establish clear guidelines for early prostate cancer detection, and motivate systems-based practices to facilitate optimal care for men who use 5-ARIs.”

-People often confuse BPH and prostate cancer given their symptoms and believe increased size is due to pathologic growth.
-However, recent research suggests that these are completely different entities, and even more, an enlarged prostate appears to have a lower chance of significant PC.
-Apparently, the age-related enlargement of the prostate is a sign that your body is protecting your prostate from PC.
+Given their symptoms, people often confuse BPH and prostate cancer and believe increased size is due to pathologic growth.
+However, recent research suggests that these are entirely different entities, and even more, an enlarged prostate appears to have a lower chance of significant PC.
+The age-related enlargement of the prostate is a sign that your body is protecting your prostate from PC.
 Interrupting this natural process with chemical drugs is probably not the best solution.
 Moreover, studies show that such interventions often fail.

 - K. R. Nandalur et al. MD.
 (2021) Benign prostate hyperplasia as a potential protective factor against prostate cancer: Insights from a magnetic resonance imaging study of compositional characteristics.
 The Prostate Volume 81, Issue 14 p.
 1097-1104.